 - Excess nutrients in sediment cause growth of milfoil, algae, and other vegetation which decreases the recreational use and enjoyment of our waterways.

 Only clean stormwater can be allowed to enter the storm drainage.
-To report an erosion control problem, fill out the Drainage & Water Quality Report form.
+Report an erosion control problem via the Our Kirkland Customer Service Portal.

-To protect adjacent properties and sensitive areas, development projects in the City of Kirkland are required to have a temporary erosion and sediment control (TESC) plan containing tools to be used to limit the amount of sediment leaving the construction site.
-Development erosion control requirements are located under Core Requirement #5: Erosion and Sediment Control, in the 2009 King County Surface Water Design Manual (KCSWDM).
-The ESC plan and report addresses the following elements:
+To protect adjacent properties and sensitive areas, development projects in the City of Kirkland (City) are required to have a temporary erosion and sediment control (TESC) plan containing tools to be used to limit the amount of sediment leaving the construction site.
+Development erosion control requirements are located under Core Requirement #5: Construction Stormwater Pollution Prevention, in the current version of the King County Surface Water Design Manual (KCSWDM).
+The TESC plan and report addresses the following elements:

 - Clearing limits